-- 1. Thinking through what impact you really want to achieve - 2.
-Challenging yourselves by considering strategic opposites - 3.
-Considering the people and the politics; where to build support - 4.
-Setting up a sound implementation programme - 5.
-Maximising supportive structures across government & stakeholders.
+- 1. Thinking through objectives and what impact you really want to achieve - 2.
+Challenging yourselves by considering strategic opposites and different entry points - 3.
+Flexibility preparing yourselves to be wrong - 4.
+People, politics and skill where and how to build support - 5.
+Implementation setting up a sound programme - 6.
+Maximising supportive structures across government & stakeholders. - 7.
+Choices in high corruption environments